damemay/GAL/README.md

 - Instancing
 - Vulkan implementation and option to choose rendering backend on instantiation and building

-## example usage
+## Example usage
-Checkout [main.cc](main.cc) for a sample that builds with the library.
+See [main.cc](main.cc) for a sample that builds with the library.
 It's used internally for testing new features.

 ```c++
 int main(int argc, char* argv[]) {